 Detroit, Michigan (PRWEB) November 28, 2014

-It seems that every year law enforcement exposes an unscrupulous real estate or mortgage scam, but what is even more incredulous is that there are people willing to purchase real estate over the telephone.
-The old adage is true: “A fool and his money are soon parted.”
+It seems that every year, law enforcement exposes an unscrupulous real estate or mortgage scam, but what is even more incredulous is that there are people willing to purchase real estate over the telephone.
+The adage is true: “A fool and his money are soon parted”.

-Here are 5 things to seriously examine before purchasing investment property:
+Here are five things to seriously examine before purchasing investment property:

-1. Visually inspect the subject property.
-In real estate, variables such as property location and structural integrity, affect value.
+- Visually inspect the subject property.
+In real estate, variables such as property location and structural integrity affect value.
 A physical inspection of the property is imperative.
 If it’s too inconvenient to personally visit an asset, hire an independent, licensed professional appraiser to assign a property value.

 Successful real estate investing requires patience and reliable information.
 Rushing into a transaction without thoroughly performing one’s own due diligence or hiring experienced professionals to do the same is an open invitation to deep financial disappointment.

 About the Author: Since 1990, attorney David Soble has represented lenders, loan servicers, consumers and business owners in real estate, finance and compliance matters.
 For over 24 years, he has been involved in thousands of real estate transactions and has successfully negotiated and saved millions for his business and consumer clients.

 Disclaimer: You should not rely or act upon the contents of this article without seeking advice from your own, qualified attorney.